Ehye-tech/Ehye-tech/README.md

 - 🎓 Bachelor's degree in Science in Information Technology concenturated in cybersecurity.

-- 💼 Previous experience as a software engineer.
+- 💼 Solid experienced software engineer.

 - 🔭 I’m currently seeking new opportunities in the software